OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

 :align: center
 :::

-:::{admonition} A note about filepaths
+:::{admonition} A note about file paths
 :class: note
-`asset.resource` can be used to specify a relative or full path to a datafile.
+`asset.resource` can be used to specify a relative or full path to a data file.
 However, it is also possible to use the `openspace.absPath` script to use some of the path tokens that are provided with OpenSpace.
 For example, the cat texture above is a test image that exists in the "OpenSpace/data" folder.
 To use this in your asset and avoid having to specify a path that is based on your file location, you can use the provided file token to the data folder to get the absolute path to the location of the file: `openspace.absPath("${DATA}/test3.jpg")`.

 The list of available path tokens and their corresponding locations are found in the openspace.cfg file.
 :::